tangent-vector/mangle/source/reader.md

         return *(reader->cursor++);
     }

-Back up the reader by one character.
-The `value` passed in should match the most recent character (or end-of-file marker) read from the reader.
+In order to "unget" a non-end-of-file character, we need only decrement the cursor, assuming that the user is un-getting the most recent character read.
+If we are trying to unget an end-of-file character, then that is the result of trying to read past the end of the input, so we leave the cursor at the end.

     <<reader definitions>>=
     void MgUnGetChar(